 I work with clients experiencing a range of concerns, including self-harm, eating disorders, anxiety, depression, school stress, social challenges, ADHD, identity development, perfectionism, family conflict, and life transitions.
 Some teens also come simply wanting support, guidance, or a space to talk.

 Therapy may be helpful if you notice changes in mood, motivation, sleep, social behavior, academic performance, or general stress levels.
 If your child feels overwhelmed, stuck, or unsure how to cope, therapy can provide tools, perspective, and support.
-I am happy to provide a complimentary 15 minute meet and greet call to answer any initial questions you may have.

-For children and teen clients, the first session is held with parents or caregivers so I can gather important background information, understand your concerns, and learn about your teen’s history, strengths, and current challenges.
-This meeting also gives parents a chance to ask questions about the therapy process and share insights that may help guide treatment.
-The second session is typically with the teen alone, allowing them to begin building a comfortable, trusting relationship with me in a private space where they can speak openly and begin working on their goals.
+For children and teen clients, the first session is held with parents or caregivers so I can gather background information, understand your concerns, and learn about your child’s history, strengths, and current challenges.

-For teen clients, I encourage collaborative communication with parents when appropriate, but sessions are primarily one-on-one.
-Parent check-ins may be scheduled as needed.
-Young adults (18+) attend independently unless they request otherwise.
+For teen clients, sessions are primarily one-on-one.
+However, I encourage collaborative communication with parents when appropriate, and parent check-ins may be scheduled as needed.

 Cognitive Behavioral Therapy (CBT)

-Acceptance & Commitment Therapy (ACT)
+Acceptance and Commitment Therapy (ACT)

 Dialectical Behavior Therapy (DBT) skills